 Before you visit, you need to apply for a visa.
 If you have a valid Nigerian E-passport, you can travel to Australia for visits, to study, for business or work.
 If you’re transiting through an international airport in Australia you will need a transit visa.
 You can also apply for citizenship.

-This visa allows you entry to Australia as a visitor or tourist, it also allows you undertake short business visitor activities; this includes making a general business or employment enquiry, negotiations or participating in a conference.
+This allows you entry to Australia as a visitor or tourist, it also allows you undertake short business visitor activities; this includes making a general business or employment inquiry, negotiations or participating in a conference.

-The Subclass 600 visa also allows you study for up to 3 months.
+The Subclass 600 also allows you study for up to 3 months.
 You’re allowed stay of up to 3, 6 or 12 months.
-When your visa is granted, they will state how long your visa lasts and how many times you can enter Australia.
+When your it is granted, they will state how long your stay will last and how many times you can enter Australia.

-It takes anytime from 20 – 35 days for your visa application to be processed.
+It takes anytime from 20 – 35 days for your application to be processed.

 If you want to make a short stopover in Australia on your way to another country, you will need to hold an Australia visa.
-A Subclass 771 (Transit) visa is likely to be the most appropriate visa for that.
-This visa lets you travel via Australia, enter and stay in Australia for no longer than 72 hours.
-This visa comes at no extra fees to you.
+A Subclass 771 (Transit) is likely to be the most appropriate one for that.
+This lets you travel via Australia, enter and stay in Australia for no longer than 72 hours.
+This comes at no extra fees to you.

-You can get a visa to work in Australia through the skilled migration program or by being sponsored by an approved Australian employer.
-Under the skilled migration program you can apply for a work visa under
+You can get a access to work in Australia through the skilled migration program or by being sponsored by an approved Australian employer.
+Under the skilled migration program you can apply for a visa under

-- Business Innovation and Investment (Provisional) visa (subclass 188)
+- Business Innovation and Investment (Provisional) (subclass 188)

-- Skilled – Nominated or Sponsored (Provisional) visa (subclass 489)
+- Skilled – Nominated or Sponsored (Provisional) (subclass 489)

 An australian approved employer can applying or sponsor you to remain in Australia for both a temporary and permanent basis under the

-Other work related visas in Australia are Investment visas, Business owner visas, Entrepreneurs visa.
+Other work related visas in Australia are Investment, Business owner, and Entrepreneurs visa.